-Second, tolerating arrests for low-level offenses likely increases racial disparities in overall arrest rates.
+The need for such reforms is particularly significant given that tolerating custodial arrests—or for that matter, citations—for relatively low-level offenses likely disproportionately affects Black residents.
 That’s particularly true of the crimes highlighted above—many of which indirectly constitute poverty crimes.
 Consider open container laws.
 Because people in poverty are less likely to own property than wealthier individuals, they have fewer private places to congregate with friends.
 That makes members of low-income communities more likely to gather in public—and commit open container violations if they drink alcohol while doing so.

-Given the high correlation between race and poverty in the District, arresting people for crimes that are disproportionately committed by people who are poor will result in more arrests of Black residents—a trend documented in the table above.
+Given the high correlation between race and poverty in the District, arresting people for crimes that are disproportionately committed by people who are poor will result in more arrests of Black residents, however the term “arrest” is defined.

 One Step Forward, Two Steps Back

 Passed in 2014, Initiative 71 made it legal for people to possess, use, grow, and share small quantities of marijuana.
 The law does not authorize individuals to consume marijuana in public or sell the drug to other people.
 As a result, public consumption and distribution remains illegal.

 The marijuana statute became effective in February 2015 and, that year, the overall number of arrests for marijuana-related offenses plummeted, from 1,747 arrests in 2014 to just 216 arrests in 2015.
 The drop was largely driven by the reduction in arrests for marijuana possession.